Freedom Cards

 Spiritual Astrology

-When used in conjunction with Rudolf Steiner’s spiritual astrology, as presented in his Human and Cosmic Thought lectures, the Freedom Cards open a new dimension of self-knowledge—linking the inner journey of freedom with the cosmic patterns that reflect the structure of human thought.
+Used in conjunction with Rudolf Steiner's spiritual astrology, as presented in Human and Cosmic Thought, the Freedom Cards open another dimension of self-knowledge by relating inner development to the archetypal patterns of human thought.

 old cards